sweetclimusic/TabBarAnimation/README.md

 when creating the animation for the new button, I had two states of the button to animate, the first being the offsetY and the rotation of the image. where I was able to animate the rotation quite easily as a views rotation angle is animatable by default. swiftUI will animate from one angle to the next for you.
 Ther problem surfaces when I wanted to animate the offset, changing the offset didn't work.

 // Remaining Steps
-- 1. Animate path of arch to follow button
-    - a.
-Add globe observableObject for showAnimationMenu so NewMediaButton and Subview animate on change.
+- 1. Fix Layout stacks so everything animatates correctly
+- 2. Start tracking end animation to queue other animations
-- 2. Scale, opacity, and position animation for SubView icons transition
+- 3. Create empty objects for Geometry eff.
+Scale, opacity, and position animation for SubView icons transition
-- 3. Fix Runtime error about modifying state during update.
-- 3. Full write up for talk
+- 4. Full write up for talk